 Yeah, that’s a goose neck.
 Specifically, it’s the neck from the big Canada goose.
 I stuffed it with ground goose meat and spices, tied it off at either end, and roasted it a la ficelle, so it would be evenly browned.
 (Here is how to make sausages using a bird’s neck as the casing.)

-I’ve stuffed goose necks many times before, but the new bit was roasting the neck a la ficelle, a cooking technique dating back to the 16th century in which you suspend meat over or next to a heat source.
+I’ve stuffed goose necks many times before, but the new bit was roasting the neck a la ficelle, a cooking technique dating back to the 1500s in which you suspend meat over or next to a heat source.
 The ficelle is the string, and if you have meat hanging next to a fire, and not in an oven as I did, you twist the string so the meat rotates — it’s a ghetto rotisserie.
 The result is very even browning.

 Pretty, eh?
 I love these sausages, and they are always a conversation piece.
 One word of advice: Try your damnedest to get every last bit of feather off the neck, even when using domestic goose necks.
 The feathers won’t hurt anyone, but they are pretty gnarly to look at if you’re serving people unused to eating sausages made with bird’s necks…

 Canada geese are ideal for these sausages, because they have unusually long necks, even compared to other geese.
 The longer the neck, the longer the sausage.
 And yes, size does matter.

 Canadas are also ideal for charcuterie in general, because they are just so damn big.
 You can confit the legs and thighs easily, and you get plenty of meat from even one leg.
 The breasts are so large, sometimes well over a pound per side, that they provide lots of easy-to-grind meat for sausages and salami.
 The only problem is that, in general, you cannot use all that lovely goose or duck fat in charcuterie because it is too unsaturated; it will melt in a warm room.

 But I found a way around that: Goose mortadella.